 Don’t fall off the digital map

 A lot has happened at a fast pace over the last year.
-Is technology the way out of this pandemic?
+Is technology the way out of this turmoil?

-A digital technology agenda is driving an accelerated transition to the new normal.
-The economic and societal impact of the COVID-19 pandemic far exceeds that of previous crises and puts unprecedented pressure on businesses, and most importantly, on our human capacity to adapt and remain resilient.
-Despite the significant challenges ahead, these turbulent times also present opportunities for digital optimization and transformation.
+A digital technology agenda is accelerating the transition to the new normal.
+The economic and societal impact far exceeds that of previous crises and places unprecedented pressure on businesses, and more importantly, on our human capacity to adapt and remain resilient.
+Despite the significant challenges ahead, this turbulent period also presents opportunities for optimization and digital transformation

 It’s a digital world out there, and there’s no turning back

-In response to the recent COVID-19 pandemic, a wide range of companies decided to transition to telework.
+To emerge from this period of uproar, a wide range of companies decided to transition to remote working.
 The number of businesses consuming cloud-based services is constantly increasing.
-The virtualization of work environments, multi-platform mobility, but also large-scale teleworking deployment against a backdrop of multi-orchestrated cloud computing, are our new reality.
-The pandemic accelerated the dominance of technology in our lives and forced us to spend time learning to communicate in the digital 21st century.
+The virtualization of work environments, multi-platform mobility, but also large-scale teleworking deployment against a backdrop of multi-orchestrated cloud computing is our new reality.
+This unprecedented situation accelerated the dominance of technology in our lives and forced us to spend time learning to communicate in the digital 21st century.

 Accelerating ideas and opportunities

 Innovations in R&D have acquired the status of solutions in just a few months.

 Intelligent human-machine interfaces (IHMI) that can combine facial recognition and reaction to emotions and moods with the help of cameras and sensors are now a reality.

 Next-generation algorithms that autonomously manage gigantic financial flows, detect micro changes in trends or manage automated business processes and globalized intelligent supply chains are also being developed.